Born Villain

 Born Villain is the eighth studio album by American rock band Marilyn Manson.
 It was released on April 25, 2012, by Cooking Vinyl and Marilyn Manson's independent record label Hell, etc. It was the band's first release since the departure of Ginger Fish, who had been their drummer since 1995, and was their only album to feature Fred Sablan.
 The record was co-produced by the band's eponymous vocalist alongside former Nine Inch Nails member Chris Vrenna, who left shortly after its completion to focus on other production work.

 Manson was more involved in the album's composition than he was on preceding releases.
-It is primarily a heavy metal record, and, at the time of its release, contained some of the heaviest material the band had ever recorded.
+Primarily an industrial rock and alternative metal record, it contains some of the heaviest material the band had ever recorded.
 A cover version of Carly Simon's "You're So Vain" featuring Johnny Depp was included as a bonus track on all editions of the record.
 The album received mixed reviews from music critics, with several publications considering it to be a comeback for the band, while others were critical of its heaviness and violent lyrical content.
 It became the band's seventh top ten studio album on the Billboard 200, and also topped Billboards Independent Albums and Top Hard Rock Albums charts.

 The first single, "No Reflection", earned the band their fourth Grammy Award nomination, and went on to become their best-performing single on the US Mainstream Rock Chart since their cover of "Personal Jesus" in 2004.
 "Slo-Mo-Tion" was issued as its second and final single, although a music video was later released for "Hey, Cruel World...".
 The album was preceded by a surrealist short film, also titled Born Villain.
 They toured extensively to support the record; the "Hey Cruel World...
 Tour" was interspersed by co-headlining tours with Rob Zombie ("Twins of Evil") and Alice Cooper ("Masters of Madness").